Mir Ibrahim Rahman

-Mir Ibrahim Rahman (born in 1981) is a Pakistani media proprietor who serves as the chief executive of the Geo Television Network.
+Mir Ibrahim Rahman (born 11 March 1977) is a Pakistani media proprietor who is the chief executive officer of the Geo Television Network.

-Early life and career
+Early life and education

+Mir Ibrahim Rahman was born on 11 March 1977 in Karachi, to media mogul father Mir Shakil-ur-Rahman and mother Shahina Shakil, the eldest of nine children.
+He is of Kashmiri descent, as his paternal great-grandparents were from Kashmir Valley.

-Born in Karachi, to a Kashmiri family.
-His father, a media mogul, Mir Shakil-ur-Rahman, Rahman studied at the Karachi American School and moved to the United States, where he received his BBA degree from Babson College in 2000.
-In the U.S., he started his career as an investment banker with Goldman Sachs.
-In 2002, he returned to Pakistan and joined his family media business and subsequently launched Pakistan's first private news channel in the fall of 2002.
-In 2009, he returned to the U.S and received his Master of Public Administration degree from the Harvard Kennedy School in 2010.
+Rahman studied at the Karachi American School and, after graduating, moved to the United States, where he received a BBA degree from Babson College in 2000.
+In the US, he started his career as an investment banker with Goldman Sachs.
+Two years later in 2002, he returned to Pakistan and joined his family media business, subsequently launching Pakistan's first private news channel and network, Geo TV, in the fall of that year along with his father.
+In 2009, he went back to the US and received his Master of Public Administration degree from the Harvard Kennedy School the following year.

-He is the recipient of Robert F. Kennedy Award for Excellence in Public Service for his contribution towards the Lawyers' Movement.
-He was named World Economic Forum's Young Global Leaders in 2011.
+Rahman is a recipient of the Robert F. Kennedy Award for Excellence in Public Service for his contribution towards the Lawyers' Movement, and was listed among the World Economic Forum's Young Global Leaders in 2011.